sumeramikoto/health-utility-app/README.md

 ## Features

 - **BMI Calculation:** The user’s Body Mass Index (BMI) is calculated based on their height and weight.

+- **BMR Calculation:** The user’s Basal Metabolic Rate (BMR) is calculated based on their height, weight, age and gender using the Mifflin-St. Jeor Equation.

 - **TDEE Calculation:** The user’s Today Daily Energy Expenditure (TDEE) is calculated based on their BMR and activity level.

 - **Body Fat Percentage Calculation:** The user’s body fat percentage is calculated based on their gender and respective body measurements using the U.S. Navy method.

 - **Setting Weekly Weight Goals:** The user can set weekly weight goals (gaining, losing or maintaining weight) and get the required daily caloric intake for the goal.

 - **Tracking Daily Calories:** The user can track their daily caloric intake by adding a food item and the calories consumed.

 - **Tracking Daily Water Intake:** The user is shown their recommended water intake based on their weight.
 They can track their daily water intake by inputting the amount of water that they’ve drunk.

 - **Updating User Information:** The user can change their age, height, weight and activity level if they want to.